 A Christmas Carol

 These ghosts force Scrooge to view his selfish past actions, and he gets a glimpse into the life of his clerk, Bob Cratchit.
-He sees how this family celebrates Christmas with love in their hearts, even though they are poor and have a sick child.
+He sees how the Cratchit family celebrates Christmas with love in their hearts – even though they are poor and have a sick child.

 The story is written in the form of a novella and its full title is A Christmas Carol.
 In Prose.
 Being a Ghost Story of Christmas.
 It’s a short book with a long title that had a big influence on Victorian society.

-In the early 1800s London was a city filled with poverty and misery.
+In the early 1800s, London was a city filled with poverty and misery.
 It was a time of debtors’ prisons, workhouses, and child labor.
 There was no compassion.
 If people were poor, it was surely from their own doing and they had to suffer the consequences.

-At this time, in the UK, Christmas wasn’t widely celebrated.
+At this time in the UK, Christmas wasn’t widely celebrated.
 Cromwell and the Puritans had outlawed many Christmas traditions a few hundred years earlier.
 And even though Cromwell was long gone, the Christmas celebrations were slow to return, and for many people, December 25th wasn’t even a day off work.

 The condition of the Victorian poor was a subject close to Dickens’ heart because of his own boyhood experience.
 When Charles was around eleven years old, the Dickens family fell on hard times.
 Young Charles was sent to a boot black factory to work off the family’s debt and get his parents and siblings out of debtors’ prison.
-This experience made him forever charitable to the poor.
+This experience caused him to be forever charitable to the poor.

 In 1843 when Dickens read a parliamentary report about how the Industrial Revolution had increased the number of young children working and the awful conditions they worked in, it set his blood boiling.
 He intended to write a scathing speech in response to it, but then he had a better idea.
 He would write something with more impact.
 He would write a story.
 A story that would prick the social conscience of Victorian England.